Numerics88/n88util/README.md

 ## Authors and Contributors

-n88util is maintained and developed by Numerics88 Solutions Ltd. (http://numerics88.com) The original author is Eric Nodwell (eric.nodwell@numerics88.com).
+n88util is maintained and developed by Numerics88 Solutions (http://numerics88.com).
+The original author is Eric Nodwell.

 ## Licence